Corrections to the higher moments of the relativistic ion energy-loss distribution beyond the Born approximation. I. Z dependence of Mott's corrections: Calculation of the normalized k-th central moments

+The calculation results for the values of $\delta_k(\rho)$ ($k=\overline{3,4}$) are given in Figure 2 and Table 2.
+They demonstrate the dependence of $\delta_k(\rho)$ on the ion charge number $Z$.
+These results show that the absolute values of the relative corrections $\delta_3$ to the normalized Born central moment $\rho_{3,B}$ of the relativistic ion energy-loss rate do reach approximately $20\%$, and the $\vert\delta_4\vert$ values increase to $50\%$ for the heavy ions with $Z\sim 90$.

-The obtained results mean that the ion energy loss distribution, which was calculated with the use of Mott's corrections, are always less asymmetric and more ``normal'' (are more close to Gaussian), than the distributions calculated in the Born approximation.
+The decrease of the Mott normalized central moments ($\rho_{k,M}$) in comparison with the Born one ($\rho_{k,B}$) for both light and heavy ions means that the ion energy-loss rates, which were calculated with the use of Mott's corrections, are always less asymmetric and more ``normal'' (more close to Gaussian) than those in the Born approximation.